AppMetrics/Docs.V2.Hugo/content/web-monitoring/aspnet-core/reporting.md

 icon: "/images/reporting.png"
 ---

-The [App.Metrics.AspNetCore.Reporting](https://www.nuget.org/packages/App.Metrics.AspNetCore.Reporting/) nuget package provides functionality to schedule metrics reporting using one or more of the [metric reporters]({{< ref "reporting/reporters/_index.md" >}}) in an ASP.NET Core application.
+The [App.Metrics.Extensions.Hosting](https://www.nuget.org/packages/App.Metrics.Extensions.Hosting/) nuget package provides functionality to schedule metrics reporting using one or more of the [metric reporters]({{< ref "reporting/reporters/_index.md" >}}) in an ASP.NET Core application.

-App Metrics uses an [Microsoft.Extensions.Hosting.IHostedService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice?view=aspnetcore-2.0) implementation for scheduling reporters which is automatically configured if reporting is enabled when using the `UseMetrics` [Microsoft.Extensions.Hosting.IWebHostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder?view=aspnetcore-2.0) extensions.
+App Metrics uses a [Microsoft.Extensions.Hosting.IHostedService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice?view=aspnetcore-2.0) implementation for scheduling reporters which is automatically configured if reporting is enabled when using the `UseMetrics` [Microsoft.Extensions.Hosting.IHostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostbuilder?view=dotnet-plat-ext-3.1) extensions.

 ## How to use

-`App.Metrics.AspNetCore.Reporting` can be configured a couple of ways in an ASP.NET Core application:
+Reporting can be configured a few of ways in an ASP.NET Core application:

-1. Using the `Microsoft.AspNetCore.WebHost` in a `Program.cs`.
+1. Using the legacy `Microsoft.AspNetCore.WebHost` in a `Program.cs`.
+1. Using the `Microsoft.Extensions.Hosting.Host` in a `Program.cs`.
 1. Using the `Microsoft.AspNetCore.Builder.IApplicationBuilder` in a `Startup.cs`.

 <i class="fa fa-hand-o-right"></i> First create a [new ASP.NET Core MVC project](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc).